Rating:

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the soybean meal and corn gluten meal, this looks like the profile of a kibble containing a modest amount of meat.
+When you consider the protein-boosting effect of the soybean and corn gluten meals, this looks like the profile of a kibble containing a moderate amount of meat.

 Bottom line?

-Country Squire Dog Food is a plant-based kibble using a modest amount of generic meat and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Country Squire is a dry dog food using a moderate amount of unnamed meat meal as its main source of animal protein, thus earning the brand 1 star.

 Not recommended.